Camden County College: Camden City Campus, Camden Technology Center

 Located in Camden City at the nexus of Broadway and Cooper Street, Camden County College has built two facilities.
 Camden County College opened a campus in Camden City in 1969 when it created an evening program for citizens who had not finished high school.
 In 1970 a new set of classrooms and offices was opened at Carmen Street in Camden City.
 In 1973, the Camden City campus expanded to a new building at 319 Cooper Street.
 In 1978, the Camden City campus expanded again through a move to a new facility located at Seventh and Cooper streets.
 This remained the location of the city campus until 1991 when the campus was moved to its current location, at the corner of Broadway and Cooper streets, and is known as College Hall.

 College Hall is a five-story, fifty thousand sq. foot building.
 It houses liberal arts classrooms, an art room, a science laboratory, a child care center, computer rooms, and offices for student services.

 In 2004, the Camden Technology Center (CTC) opened across the street from College Hall.
 The CTC is a US$19.6 million, 278000 sqft facility built as part of the Camden Rehabilitation and Economic Recovery Act.
 The purpose of the facility is to create a space for the teaching and learning of technology-driven careers in health, business and technology fields.
-Amenities include technologically “smart” learning spaces, an “electronic village” computer lab, fully wired conference rooms, a 621-space parking garage and a University District Bookstore.
+Amenities include technologically "smart" learning spaces, an "electronic village" computer lab, fully wired conference rooms, a 621-space parking garage and a University District Bookstore.
 The 13500 sqft bookstore is open to the public, includes an internet cafe, and services the book requirements of the schools in the Camden University District including Rutgers–Camden and Rowan University.
-In 2012 a Starbucks coffeeshop opened in the bookstore making it the only Starbucks in downtown Camden.

 The Camden City campus services more than two thousand students per semester – about 14% of the Camden County College student population.

-Students at the Camden City Campus also have access to the Paul Robeson Library of the Rutgers University-Camden.
+Students and faculty at the Camden City Campus have access to the Paul Robeson Library at Rutgers University-Camden.